This residence in Barcelona is one of the most peculiar houses you’ll ever come across

 The house looks pretty remarkable from the outside and is equally remarkable on the inside.
 It’s an archetypal example of Modernism or Art Nouveau.

 One of the most interesting facts about Casa Batlló is that Antoni Gaudí seems to have avoided straight lines in every possible way.

 Let’s take a closer look at some of the most incredible features of both the exterior and interior of this amazing house!

 The noble floor is the main floor of the house.
 This is also open to the public and serves as a museum.

 13. The light well

-The light well was expanded by Gaudí in order to provide the entire building with a source of light.
+The light well was expanded by Gaudí to provide the entire building with a source of light.

 14. The fireplace seat

-For couples that wanted to enjoy some privacy, there was the fireplace seat, a real fireplace that Gaudí redesigned to a secluded area.
+For couples that wanted to enjoy some privacy, there was the fireplace seat, a real fireplace that Gaudí redesigned into a secluded area.